 Our team of professional commercial lawyers will draft your constitution and shareholders’ agreement, and can also provide advice in relation to issues that may arise between shareholders.

-Contents of a shareholders’ agreement
+The contents of a shareholders’ agreement:

 A shareholders’ agreement reduces the risks to your company when you have more than one shareholder.
 Shareholders’ agreements typically outline: